zwjyyc/finch/nlp-models/tensorflow/info_vrae/README.md

    * The encoder and decoder are implemented in the latest ```tf.contrib.seq2seq``` interface (TF 1.3)

-   * Following features are enabled:
+   * Following tricks are enabled:

      * KL cost annealing ([Bengio, 2015](https://arxiv.org/abs/1511.06349))